 - Won awards for Best Rock Venue, Best Hip-Hop Venue, and Best Mid-Sized Music Venue

-In 2010, Hoskins moved to Austin, Texas to book Emo’s, a 1,000-capacity concert venue and its 300-capacity indoor club.
-His work there included booking and coordinating logistics for 42 showcases over the course of 10 days during SxSW.
+In 2010, Hoskins moved to Austin, Texas to book Emo’s, the legendary 1,000-capacity concert outdoor venue, as well as its 300-capacity indoor club.
+His work there included booking and coordinating logistics for 42 showcases over the course of 10 days during SXSW.

 In 2011, Hoskins returned to Boston and booked shows as an independent promoter at venues in the Boston area, eventually teaming up with CQ Presents to book Great Scott, T.T. the Bear’s, and O’Brien’s.
 In 2012, he launched Boston Showlist, listing for concerts in the greater Boston area.

 In 2013, he was hired to consult for The Middle East and Arts at the Armory.
-He developed a new business model for the Armory, renewed the venue’s relationships with agents, and worked to develop new partners for events.
-He also participated in the Central Square Business Association’s strategic planning process in order to improve the business environment of Central Square.
+He developed a new business model for the Armory and worked to revive the venue’s relationships.
+He also participated in the Central Square Business Association’s strategic planning process, with the goal of improving the making Central Square a better place to live, work, and play.

 In 2014, he was recognized by the City of Cambridge: